Outdated intel likely led US to carry out deadly strike on Iranian elementary school, AP sources say

 In April 2023, that office had a full-time director hired by the Army and an initial core staff of 30 civilians, according to a 2024 Pentagon report that said that the workforce was expected to grow.

 Wes Bryant began working there in 2024 as the Branch Chief of Civil Harm Assessments.
-One of the things the office was discussing was updating the “no strike list,” he said, a series of civilian targets in other countries that the Pentagon keeps.
+One of the things the office was discussing was updating the “no-strike lists,” lists of protected sites in other countries, such as hospitals, schools, churches and mosques, that the Pentagon keeps.
 When he was working at the Pentagon, it was well known that the list was out-of-date, he said.
 But under Hegseth, the office's size was slashed and the work on updating the no-strike lists stopped, he said.

 “They have no budget.
 They're just sitting there trying to maintain any semblance of the mission,” he said.